 1. Be Mindful of Water

 Secure Set is formulated to be used in dry soil conditions.
 If a post hole has standing water in it or if the soil is highly saturated or muddy, take appropriate measures to remove the water and dry the post hole.
 One method is to extract the water with a "ShopVac", then reverse the hose and use it as a blower to dry out the soil.
+Another method is to use a weed burner or propane torch.
 If Secure Set is combined with standing water, it will hyperactivate and the resultant foam will overflow the hole and its strength will be diminished.

 2. Be Mindful of Proportions and Proper Hole Size

 When mixing Secure Set, ensure the amounts of each component are of equal volume.
 For example, if you need 26 fluid oz. per hole, mix 13oz. of component "A" and 13oz. of component "B".

 For best results, it is very important to be accurate on the dimensions of your post hole.
 For example, if you planned to set your post in a hole 8 inches wide and 24 inches deep, but you end up digging a 10" diameter hole, that post hole will have 62% more volume.
 With this increase in volume per hole, you most likely will run out of Secure Set before you finish your project.